Chilean Antarctic Territory: Sovereignty and the Antarctic Treaty System

-In January 1942, Argentina declared Antarctic rights between the meridians 25° W and 68° 24' W, the westernmost meridian passing through Punta Dúngeness, the southernmost point of mainland Argentina.
-On 2 September 1946, Decree No. 8944 expanded the bundary for the Argentine Antarctic Sector, widening this sector out to 74° W. Chile began to exercise sovereignty in the Antarctic area in 1947, beginning with the establishment of Sovereignty Base, currently known as Arturo Prat, in the South Shetland Islands.
-The following year, as a way of establishing the Chilean claims, Chilean President Gabriel Gonzalez Videla personally opened Base General Bernardo O'Higgins Riquelme on the Antarctic Peninsula.
+In January 1942, Argentina declared its Antarctic rights between the meridians at 25° (near the far east of the South Sandwich Islands) and 68° 34' W, south of 60° S, establishing the Argentine Antarctica, according to the theory of polar areas.
+(Note: Oscar Espinosa Moraga claims it was on the 68° 24' W meridian instead of 68° 34' W, being a direct projection from Punta Dúngeness, the southernmost point of mainland Argentina.)
+In 1946 Argentina moved the western boundary for the Argentine Antarctic Sector, widening the claim out to 74° W.

+Chile began to exercise sovereignty in the Antarctic area in 1947, beginning with the establishment of Sovereignty Base, currently known as Arturo Prat, in the South Shetland Islands.
+The following year, as a way of establishing the Chilean claims, Chilean President Gabriel Gonzalez Videla personally opened Base General Bernardo O'Higgins Riquelme on the Antarctic Peninsula, whose construction was carried out by Eduardo Saavedra Rojas.
 This was the first official visit of a head of state to Antarctica.
+Meanwhile, the first continental Argentine base in Antarctica, the Almirante Brown Naval detachment, was opened in 1951.

 On March 4, 1948, Chile and Argentina signed an agreement on mutual protection and legal defense of their Antarctic territorial rights, agreeing to act in concert to defend the rights of both countries in Antarctica, while leaving the delimitation of their territories for a later date.
 The governments agreed that "between the meridians 25° and 90° west longitude from Greenwich, indisputable sovereign rights are recognized by Chile and Argentina", stating that "Chile and Argentina have unquestionable rights of sovereignty in the polar area called American Antarctica" (Antártida Americana in Spanish).
+There were minor agreements between both countries in 1952 and 1953.

 In 1953, the representative of India at the United Nations presented a project for the internationalization of Antarctica.
 The Chilean ambassador in New Delhi, Miguel Serrano, however, persuaded the Prime Minister Jawaharlal Nehru to withdraw the proposal.
 On 4 May 1955, the United Kingdom filed two lawsuits against Argentina and Chile before the International Court of Justice, to declare invalid the claims of sovereignty of the two countries in the Antarctic and sub-Antarctic areas.
 Chilean Law No. 11486 of June 17, 1955, added the Chilean Antarctic Territory to the Province of Magallanes, which on 12 July 1974 became the Region of Magallanes and Chilean Antarctica.
 On 15 July 1955, the Chilean government formally rejected the jurisdiction of the International Court of Justice in this case, and on 1 August the Argentine government followed suit.
 The United Kingdom submitted its written argument on 16 March 1956.